transient-haskell/axiom/README.md

 How it works
 ============
 Under the hood there is the good old formlet concept.
-It uses monadic and applicative combinators The very same ones used by MFlow in the server side.
+It uses monadic and applicative combinators The same ones used by MFlow in the server side.
 While the server side widgets of MFlow produce blaze-html output converted to bytestrings, playground construct a builder function that creates a tree in the HTML DOM when executed.
 This builder (perch) is monoidal so the formlet can aggregate subtrees.
 When some event happens in the widget subtree, the widget executes